California Group Nonresident Return Election

 Historical Past-Year Versions of California Form 3864

-We have a total of seven past-year versions of Form 3864 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 3864 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2019 Form 3864 - Group Nonresident Return Election